The Black Prince (novel): Plot summary

-During this time, however, Bradley cannot escape falling in love with Julian.
-He privately vows never to confess or seek to realise this love, but he cannot contain himself.
-He promptly blurts it out to Julian herself, and the two embark on a brief, intense affair.
-He steals away Julian to a rented sea-side cottage to evade Rachel and Arnold, who both condemn the relationship.
-But he also neglects pressing needs at home.
-Priscilla, left without any companions, commits suicide; Bradley nonetheless postpones returning.
-He feels that the news would destroy any romantic connection between him and Julian.
-When Arnold arrives, enraged, to collect his daughter, however, he turns this deception against Bradley.
-Julian is visibly disturbed, and she promises to return home the next day.
-Yet Julian vanishes in the night—in Bradley's mind, at least, Arnold has taken her off and hidden her against her will.
+Bradley falls in love with Julian.
+He privately vows never to confess this love or pursue Julian, but he cannot contain himself and blurts it out after vomiting on the sidewalk in front of Julian, and the two embark on a brief, intense affair.
+He steals away Julian to a rented sea-side cottage to evade Rachel and Arnold, who condemn the relationship.
+Priscilla, left without any companions, commits suicide; Bradley further postpones returning to London despite the news, and does not tell Julian because he feels that the news would destroy their romantic connection.
+When Arnold arrives, enraged, to collect his daughter, he turns this deception against Bradley.
+Julian is disturbed, and she promises her father that she will return home the next day.
+Yet Julian vanishes in the night, and Bradley believes that Arnold has taken her off against her will.

 Bradley returns to London in a lovesick fury.
-A jealous Rachel confronts him, (incorrectly) telling him that Arnold has taken Julian to Europe.
+A jealous Rachel confronts him, incorrectly telling him that Arnold has taken Julian to Europe.
 She mocks Bradley's high-minded notions regarding love; Julian, she says, already rues their affair.
 Filled with anger, Bradley tells Rachel about Arnold's plan to leave her.
 This revelation startles Rachel and she departs.
 The final action of the main section takes place at the Baffins' residence, where Bradley attends an incident parallel to the opening one.
 Rachel appears to have struck Arnold with a poker, killing him.
 Taking pity on her, Bradley helps her clean up the crime scene and advises her to tell the police the truth.
 She instead blames the murder on Bradley; he is put under arrest.

 Bradley's arrest, trial, and conviction for Arnold's murder are briefly described.
-The police attribute the murder to Bradley's jealousy of Arnold's writerly success.
-No one can corroborate Bradley's version of events; Francis's obviously biased account only harms his cause.
-Thus, his affairs with both Rachel and Julian, as well as Arnold's affair with Christian, remain secret.
+The police attribute the murder to Bradley's jealousy of Arnold's success as an author.
+No one can corroborate Bradley's version of events.
+His affairs with both Rachel and Julian, as well as Arnold's affair with Christian, remain secret.
 Rachel appears as a grieving widow, whereas Bradley appears as a cruel, possibly homosexual sociopath.
 He is convicted and sent to prison.
 Bradley then closes his account from his prison cell, reaffirming his love for Julian.